The Greens and CPRS

-For the past 13 years, we’ve been asked the same question: “If the Greens care so much about climate change, why did you knock off Labor’s CPRS in 2009?”
+For over a decade, we’ve been asked the same question: “If the Greens care so much about climate change, why did you knock off Labor’s CPRS in 2009?”
 Here’s the answer:

 2009: The CPRS was bad climate policy